-- Location: Where you live (region, regulated vs. deregulated, etc)
+- Location: Where you live (region, regulated vs. deregulated, etc.)

-According to market data reported by EnergySage, it suggests that the average commercial property owner in the U.S. can reduce overall energy costs by 75 percent, when choosing to go solar.
+According to market data reported by EnergySage, it suggests that the average commercial property owner in the U.S. can reduce overall energy costs by 75 percent when choosing to go solar.
 Think about what your company can do with those extra savings, and how it can be used to fund other departments of your growing business.
 Still unsure or unable to make the initial investment of solar?
-If applicable to your business, you can also utilize a SPPA (Solar Power Purchase Agreement) to receive the low monthly utility costs of solar power.
+If applicable to your business, you can also utilize an SPPA (Solar Power Purchase Agreement) to receive the low monthly utility costs of solar power.
 However, it is important to note that with this option you are not able to receive tax credits or the income you can make producing solar energy.

 Evaluate what your company is currently spending on its monthly electricity bill.
 The higher that total is, the more opportunities there can be to accrue some serious savings.
-In cases where solar panels produce more energy than your business consumes, you can benefit from net metering, which is when you are able to sell back excess energy to the utility grid.
+In cases where solar panels produce more energy than your business consumes, you can benefit from net metering, which is when you can sell back excess energy to the utility grid.
 Overall, your small business going solar is a win-win when it comes to savings.